DEEP HEART: ROOTS, ROCK & THE MUSIC OF CARLOS VIVES

 I feel very honored to be able to share the story of my musical history and its evolution throughout my 25-year artistic career.
 Thank you to the GRAMMY Museum for this opportunity. - Carlos Vives

-On display through November 2018, the exhibit will feature, among other items:
+On display through Spring 2019, the exhibit will feature, among other items:

 - The outfit Vives wore for his first big telenovela appearance on “Escalona”